CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 Displays result messages and user feedback.

 5. **Status Bar**<br>
 Displays the filepath where TaskBoss' data is currently saved in.
+The filepath displayed will be updated whenever there are changes in the filepath via the `save` command.

 ## 3. Features